-With more than 12 gorgeous colours to choose from you can mix and match to your heart’s content, or try twisting the colours together for unusual marls and a thicker yarn.
-In addition to the colours shown below there is a light grey option which has been dyed in-the-fleece before spinning.
+With a baker’s dozen of gorgeous colours to choose from you can mix and match to your heart’s content.
+Try twisting the colours together for unusual marls and a thicker yarn.
+In addition to the colours shown below, there is a light grey option which has been dyed in-the-fleece before spinning.
 All other colours are package dyed.
 Shade cards are available on request.

 - source: Yorkshire Dales